Become a registered training organisation and then a Skills for All Training Provider to be part of Skills for All.

 Skills for All Training Providers

-From 2 July 2012, if you want to offer government funded training through Skills for All, you will need to be an RTO and then gain approval from the South Australian Government to become a Skills for All Training Provider.
-Under the new scheme, eligible students choose their Skills for All Training Provider, who are funded for the training delivered, according to prescribed rules set out in the Training Provider contract and associated documents.
+If you want to offer government funded training through Skills for All, you will need to be a RTO and then gain approval from the South Australian Government to become a Skills for All Training Provider.